sooolee/Super-Resolution/README.md

 ![hyperparameters](https://github.com/sooolee/super-resolution/blob/main/images_readme/hyperparameters.png?raw=true)

 Other than the different datasets, following hyperparameters are worth noting as they would have impacted the output quality.
-Since I didn’t perform any ablation study, I can’t tell whether each of these actually impacted the quality and if it did how much.
+Since no ablation study is performed, it is not possible to know how each of these impacted the quality.

-- **Initialization of generator:** Training of ESRNet was done only once but resulted in multiple checkpoints.
+- ***Initialization of generator:*** Training of ESRNet was done only once but resulted in multiple checkpoints.
 Initially I used the one at 35,000 iteration for Training 1, but changed to one at 55,000 iteration for Training 2 because the loss values were slightly better.
-- **Total iteration:** While dealing with the limited resources, I increased the total iteration for Training 2 as I lowered the learning rate.
+- ***Total iteration:*** While dealing with the limited resources, I increased the total iteration for Training 2 as I lowered the learning rate.
 Retrospectively though, I feel that the iteration should have been increased even more to match the learning rate decrease.
-- **Learning rate:** The same learning rate used in the original study was used for Training 1.
+- ***Learning rate:*** The same learning rate used in the original study was used for Training 1.
 Lower learning rate was used for Training 2 hoping for better results.
-- **Loss weight ratios between (Pixel : Perceptual : GAN):** The original study set the same ratio between pixel and perceptual losses (1 : 1 : 0.1).
+- ***Loss weight ratios between (Pixel : Perceptual : GAN):*** The original study set the same ratio between pixel and perceptual losses (1 : 1 : 0.1).
 I increased the pixel loss ratio and slightly the GAN loss ratio to (2 : 1 : 0.2).
 The rationale behind it is that since I’m dealing with material images, where the contents are mostly patterns or some images spread out evenly, the perceptual losses had less meaning.
 In fact, I trained the model with (4 : 1 : 0.2) and the model inferences produced a lot more artifacts.
 For training 2, I went back to (1 : 1 : 0.1).

 ## Results